samanshahin/ResumeMakingApp/README.md

 # ResumeMakingApp
- This project is made with jQuery.
+ This project has made with jQuery.
  You can create your resume in 3 themes and make it ready for print.